-The main holding tank contains the sewage from the toilet, and is commonly called the black water tank.
-The second holding tank contains the waste water from the galley sink, bathroom lavatory and shower, and is commonly called the grey water tank.
+The main holding tank contains the sewage from the toilet, and is commonly called the Black Water tank.
+The second holding tank contains the waste water from the galley sink, bathroom lavatory and shower, and is commonly called the Gray Water tank.